While renewing a certificate, its status is stuck on 'Replacement in Progress'

 In case you need to remove an old SMP server certificate reference, try this (if removing and re-adding the SMP Server from the Servers tab in the Gateway UI doesn't do it):

-1. Remove the SMP Server from the Servers list on the Gateway
+1. Remove the SMP Server from the Servers list on the Internet Gateway

-2. Stop the gateway service for a moment
+2. Stop the Internet Gateway service for a moment

-3. Then, look for the old SMP server cert in MMC and delete it
+3. Then, look for the old SMP server certificate in MMC and delete it

-4. After than, go to ...\Program Files\Symantec\SMP Internet Gateway and open the file called "allowed_certs.txt" and see if the old SMP server cert is listed there.
+4. After this, then go to ...\Program Files\Symantec\SMP Internet Gateway and open the file called "allowed_certs.txt" and see if the old SMP server certificate is listed there.
 If so, delete the line for it.

 6. Also, check under ...\Program Files\Symantec\SMP Internet Gateway\clients for any reference to the old SMP server cert

-8. Add the SMP server again and try to enable reporting.
+8. Add the SMP Server again and then try to enable reporting.